dee-kap/deecode/content/blog/2023-08-31-format-code-in-vim-using-prettier/index.md

 permalink: "/blog/2023/8/30/format-code-in-vim-using-prettier/"
 ---

+# Format code before saving in vim with Prettier

 To format code before saving a buffer in Vim/Neovim, we can use some excellent plugins out there.
 But I prefer to do things without plugins wherever possible.

 Adding the code below to config will automatically format files of type `*.ts,*.js,*.jsx,*.tsx,*.css` before saving.